We would like to take this opportunity to respond to a recent video making false claims about the origins of Brilliant Earth’s diamonds.

 In the video, the individual claims that a diamond he purchased from Brilliant Earth was not mined in Canada.
 This is false.
 We have confirmed with our diamond supplier that the diamond in question was, in fact, mined in Canada.
 The letter is attached below.

-In the video, the individual implies that Brilliant Earth relies on GIA certifications for sourcing.
+In the video, the individual implies that Brilliant Earth relies on GIA grading reports for sourcing.
 This is false.
-GIA certification is not used for sourcing.
-Rather, GIA certifies the technical information about the diamond.
+GIA grading reports are not used for sourcing.
+Rather, GIA grades the technical information about the diamond.
 As described above, Brilliant Earth relies on robust chain of custody processes and its annual audit to ensure accurate sourcing.

 We look forward to continuing the dialogue in discussing traceability and transparency in the diamond industry, and appreciate the interest our community has shown in this topic.
 We will do our best to respond to individual comments and questions, but please understand we are still a small team and it will take some time to respond.